vanceerikstone/webtraffic/README.md

 ## Installation

-This package requires python 3.4+.
+This package was developed against python 3.6 but I think it should be compatible back to at least 3.4.
 Suggested installation is to create a virtualenv for isolation.
 This process varies by platform, but a common \*nix pattern to create a venv under the current directory
 is: